Waveplate: Quarter-wave plate

-The polarization of the incoming photon (or beam) can be resolved as two polarizations on the x and y axis.
+The polarization of the incoming photon (or beam) can be resolved as two polarizations on the $x$ and $y$ axis.
 If the input polarization is parallel to the fast or slow axis, then there is no polarization of the other axis, so the output polarization is the same as the input (only the phase more or less delayed).
-If the input polarization is 45° to the fast and slow axis, the polarization on those axes are equal.
-But the phase of the output of the slow axis will be delayed 90° with the output of the fast axis.
-If not the amplitude but both sine values are displayed, then x and y combined will describe a circle.
-With other angles than 0° or 45° the values in fast and slow axis will differ and their resultant output will describe an ellipse.
+If the input polarization is 45° relative to the fast and slow axis, then the polarizations on those axes are equal, and the phase of the output of the slow axis will be delayed 90° with respect to the output of the fast axis.
+As a result, as shown above, the output is circularly polarized.
+With other angles than 0° or 45°, the values in fast and slow axes in input will differ and their resultant output will describe an ellipse.

 Full-wave, or sensitive-tint plate

 A full-wave plate introduces a phase difference of exactly one wavelength between the two polarization directions, for one wavelength of light.
 In optical mineralogy, it is common to use a full-wave plate designed for green light (a wavelength near 540 nm).
 Linearly polarized white light which passes through the plate becomes elliptically polarized, except for that green light wavelength, which will remain linear.
 If a linear polarizer oriented perpendicular to the original polarization is added, this green wavelength is fully extinguished but elements of the other colors remain.
 This means that under these conditions the plate will appear an intense shade of red-violet, sometimes known as "sensitive tint".
 This gives rise to this plate's alternative names, the sensitive-tint plate or (less commonly) red-tint plate.
 These plates are widely used in mineralogy to aid in identification of minerals in thin sections of rocks.